krixik-ai/krixik-docs/docs/system/file_system/update_method.md

 ### Observations on the `.update` Method

-We'll close with four observation on the `.update` method:
+Four closing observation on the `.update` method:

 - Note that in the example above we updated `file_tags` by including the entire set of file tags: `[{"author": "Shelley"}, {"country": "UK"}, {"century": 19}]`.
 If we'd only used `[{"country": "UK"}]`, the "author" and "century" ones would have been deleted.